Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 (Image credit: Derrek Lee / Android Central)

-Given the relatively small cover screen display size (compared to the Razr series), apps feel even more condensed, which can make navigating UIs a little awkward.
+Given the relatively small cover screen display size (compared to the Razr series), apps appear even more condensed, which can make navigating the UI a little awkward.
 There's still no multitasking, so exiting an app does just that without letting you switch to another you have open.

-Good Lock on the Galaxy Z Flip 6
+YouTube on the Galaxy Z Flip 6 cover screen

 (Image credit: Derrek Lee / Android Central)

-Samsung does take advantage of the cover screen in other ways that are useful.
-The Interpreter app has been updated to include translations on the cover screen, giving both people a potentially more comfortable view when speaking.
-I find that this works quite well, even if it takes some getting used to at first.
-In my limited experience, you're able to have a somewhat natural conversation and the phone keeps up relatively well.
+Samsung also utilizes the cover screen in other ways that are useful.
+The Interpreter app has been updated to include translations on the cover screen, providing both parties with a potentially more comfortable view when speaking.

 The cover screen also has AOD, which is always handy, especially on a smaller display.
-I just wish the quick settings menu was a little more robust, as you only get eight options and a brightness slider, and you can't seem to edit the buttons.
-I also don't really find the Galaxy AI Smart Replies very useful, which is only compounded by the fact that you can't even use them and have apps enabled on the cover screen at the same time.
+I just wish the quick settings menu were a little more robust, as it currently offers only eight options and a brightness slider, and it seems impossible to edit the buttons.
+I also don't find the Galaxy AI Smart Replies very useful, which is further compounded by the fact that you can't use them and have apps enabled on the cover screen at the same time.

 Samsung Galaxy Z Flip 6: Cameras